sli1989/_posts/demo/hexo/demo-hexo-abbrlink.md

 ## with hexo-auto-category

 In this post, you may notice that the category is `demo`, `hexo`.
+Actually, the full path of this post is `_post/demo/hexo/no-title.md`.
+It really helps.

 `hexo-auto-category` binds folder structure to category.
 It is also a good way to locate your post.